 Is housing guaranteed?

-Placement in the residence halls guaranteed for Priority 1 and Priority 2 applicants.
+Placement in the residence halls guaranteed for returning residents.
 All other applicants are assigned based on their priority and application date.

 Late applicants and lower priority applicants may be offered Temporary Housing or placed on a waiting list for the beginning of autumn quarter.
 If a waiting list is established, students who live outside of commuting distance may be given priority for assignment to the residence halls.